gumaerc-testorg/24.00-fall-2019/content/pages/syllabus.md

 _Plagiarism_

 As you surely know, all your writing must be your own.
 This means that anything quoted verbatim must appear within quotation marks and be accompanied by a footnote that identifies its source.
 And it means that you may not paraphrase a person’s writing without making it explicit that you are doing so—changing the words does not make it your writing.
 And it means that whenever the insights or ideas of another person (including friends of yours, including anonymous authors of material on the internet) appear in your paper you must credit that person in a footnote.
 If you are in any doubt about whether something you are writing amounts to plagiarism, talk about it with your TA before you hand in your paper.
-You should also review [“Academic Integrity at the Massachusetts Institute of Technology: A Handbook for Students.”
-(PDF - 1.4MB)](http://web.mit.edu/academicintegrity/handbook/handbook.pdf)
+You should also review {{% resource_link "6ca78ff7-23e1-4bf8-9387-b30c65458c46" "“Academic Integrity at the Massachusetts Institute of Technology: A Handbook for Students.”
+(PDF - 1.4MB)" %}}

 Grading Policy
 --------------